marcopennekamp/lore/specification/traits-structs.md

 ```
 object None extends Option[Nothing]

-// Accessing an object via its name.
+-- Accessing an object via its name.
 let option: Option[Int] = None

-// Objects (e.g. None) can be used in the properties of other objects (e.g. Game).
+-- Objects (e.g. None) can be used in the properties of other objects (e.g. Game).
 This particular example essentially
-// creates mutable global state, which should be avoided if possible.
+-- creates mutable global state, which should be avoided if possible.
 Handle mutability with care!
-object Game do
+object Game
   name: String = 'Match Four'
   mut player: Option[Player] = None
-end
 ```

-Note that a **block-style** object requires the keyword `do`.
-This is because a very important form of objects, propertyless "empty" objects like `None` in the example, can be declared without parentheses and the `end` keyword.
-The intuitive syntax for this common case introduces an ambiguity for block-style objects in the `end` keyword.
-It is resolved with the `do`.